 The Tuesday after that, I OD-ed on all my sleeping pills.
 My friends, we’ll call them James and Frank, found me the next day.
 They were banging on my window and door and I wasn’t answering.
 James broke into my window, Frank call the ambulance and my mom, and they sent me to the ER.
 I couldn’t walk on my own for two days.
 I was in The Pavillion for almost 20 days and I was diagnosed with Borderline Personality Disorder, Major Depressive Disorder, and Generalized Anxiety Disorder.
 They sent me a to different hospital in San Antonio to help me learn coping skills for BPD (that didn’t include substance use like I loved to do before).
 I was there for 28 days.
 I got back and felt amazing and like I could actually be my self again, but Jason and I were still having problems.
 One time we had the worst fight we’ve ever had.
 I felt like I was ruining his life so I tried to push him away the only way I now would work.
 I cheated on him intentionally.
 I wanted to hurt him.
 I wanted him to hate me.
 I wouldn’t be able to stand it if he left me first.
 But he didn’t leave me, he stayed with me.
 I never knew why.
 I still don’t.

 But then later I was raped again by a different friend of mine.
 The worse part; he promised to never hurt me and to never take advantage of me like that.
-I told Jason and I guess that was the last straw.
-My problems started to effect his work and his life and it hurt him even more that the was half a world away from me and couldn’t protect me like he wanted to, so he left me.
-My fiance of two years left me.
+I learned that I just can’t trust everybody, but that is okay.
+I don’t need to be friends with everybody.
 I was 19.

-Now, I have a brand new leadership that cares about me, I am in the process to get out of the military honorably due to mental health, starting a blog to share my process on the road to happiness, and I am planning on traveling the world soon.
+After that, I got a brand new leadership that cares about me and their people, and they kicked off my out-processing so I could leave the military and actually have my life back.
+I got out of the military honorably due to mental health, sobered up, started a blog to share my process on the road to happiness, worked out the kinks of my relationship with Jason, and I am planning going to school to make something out of myself that I can be proud of.
 I starting to actually be happy again and can I see a bright future ahead of me.
 I refuse to let the pain eat me alive like it did before.